This tutorial shows you some free, quick, and simple ways to convert a Word document into a PDF on your iPhone, iPad, or Mac.

 Take a look at this list of apps for kids to learn sight words and see which one or more you think your child would enjoy!

 Have you ever received or downloaded a document that you wanted to grab an image from?
-It could be your company logo in a Pages document, photo of a location in Word, or an instructional image in a Keynote or PowerPoint presentation.
+It could be your company logo in a Pages document, a photo of a location in Word, or an instructional image in a Keynote or PowerPoint presentation.

 For the most part, extracting a photo or image from Apple and Microsoft applications is universal, which is nice.
 Here, we’ll show you how to extract a photo or image from various document types.